andremann/SKG-IF/docs/source/datasources.rst

 Persistent Identity Systems
 ----
-:Description: The persistent identifier systems that are used by the Data Source to identify the ProductType it supports.
+:Description: The persistent identifier systems that are used by the :ref:`Data source <Data source>` to identify the ProductType it supports.
 :Type: List
 :Use: Recommended (0..1)